michaelblyons/SublimeSyntax-HTML-CSharp/README.md

       <% } %>
       ```

-- No recognition of exluded scopes to return to HTML.
+- No recognition of excluded scopes to return to HTML.
 In the snippet below, the C# scope ends immediately after `"bar`.

       ```asp
       <%